 Turner Sports Matches Amazon Prime's $1.8B Annual NBA TV Deal

 Warner Bros.
 Discovery stated, "We have reviewed the offers and matched one of them.
-This will allow to keep enjoying our unparalleled coverage, including the best live game productions in the industry and our iconic studio shows and talent, while building on our proven 40-year commitment for many more years."
+This will allow fans to keep enjoying our unparalleled coverage, including the best live game productions in the industry and our iconic studio shows and talent, while building on our proven 40-year commitment for many more years."
 The company added, "Our matching paperwork was submitted to the league today.
-We look forward to the NBA executing our ."
+We look forward to the NBA executing our new contract."

 The NBA's Board of Governors recently approved its 11-year media rights deals with Disney, NBC, and Amazon Prime Video.
 Warner Bros.
 Discovery received all three contracts on Wednesday, triggering a five-day period to decide whether to match Amazon's offer.